david-andrew/dewy-lang/src/compiler/python-tests/tasks.md

 [tasks]
+- split repo into branches with C version, python version, and perhaps any other old versions.
+Current python work goes on main at top level
+- probably make identifier not a prototype, and instead anything that uses identifiers uses them instead of python strings --> e.g. Bind(Identifier, AST), Call(Identifier), etc.
 - rename .type property on AST classes to basetype or default type.
 Add a type function which does a runtime check of the type
-- probably make identifier not a prototype, and instead anything that uses identifiers uses them instead of python strings --> e.g. Bind(Identifier, AST), Call(Identifier), etc.

 - chainer functions: